DataDog/integrations-extras/drata/README.md

 ## Overview

+Drata is a security and compliance automation platform that continuously monitors and collects evidence of a company's security controls, while streamlining compliance workflows end-to-end to ensure audit readiness.

 This integration allows [Drata][5] customers to forward their compliance-related logs and events from Datadog to Drata via an API integration.

 ## Setup